 Bleeding Control – Tourniquet x 4 - I prefer the CAT (Combat Application Tourniquets) as they are very easy and fast to apply

-Blood glucose meter – used to measure glucose level in blood
+Blood glucose meter / Glucometers – used to measure glucose level in blood

 Blood pressure monitor - Get the automatic over the arm type with spare batteries.